- Arbovirus Mosquito-borne Illness

 - Rabies Surveillance (Animal Bites)

 Built and Natural Environment

-- Educate Indian River County residents about proper use of fertilizers, herbicides, pesticides by developing or adapting educational materials to be disseminated through multiple mechanisms, including presentations to stakeholders, website, print media, partnering with IFAS, etc.
+- DOH-Indian River promotes the education and responsible use of fertilizers, herbicides and pesticides to residents in partnership with Indian River County and the University of Florida’s Institute of Food and Agriculture (IFAS), Examples include the development or adaption of educational materials to be disseminated through multiple mechanisms, including presentations to stakeholders, website, print media, partnering with IFAS, etc.

-- Continue to conduct surveillance for conditions of public health significance, including harmful algal blooms and other marine toxins harmful to both human and animal health.
+- Environmental surveillance for conditions of public health significance, including harmful algal blooms and other marine toxins harmful to both human and animal health.

-The built environment refers to human-made (versus natural) resources and infrastructure designed to support human activity, such as buildings, roads, parks, restaurants, grocery stores and other amenities.
+The built environment refers to human-made (versus natural) resources and infrastructure designed to support human activity such as buildings, roads, parks, restaurants, grocery stores and other amenities.
 Characteristics of the built environment can affect the health of residents in multiple ways.
-One example is the lack of walkability can contribute to overweight and obesity in the population.
-Many aspects of the built environment that can contribute to lack of walkability include: lack of sidewalks, urban sprawl, insufficient street light and safety concern.
-Public transportation infrastructure and accessibility, also a human-made resource, is also being addressed under this priority.
-Some of these objectives include:

 For more information on the built environment, please visit the Florida Department of Health Built Environment webpage.